 In previous terms/years we have invited a variety of providers from the local area to speak to our pupils.
-See the careers tracker for details.

 6. Pupil destinations

 Last year, our year 11 pupils moved to a range of providers in the local area after